 While my pretzel shaping isn't the best, trust me, the flavor is sooooo good.

-They are one of my girls' favorite snacks and one that I am happy to share!
-We love them with some of our homemade Dijon Mustard, Honey Mustard, or with some Homemade Ranch Dressing, made with our Ranch Dressing Mix and Homemade Mayonnaise or my girl the Cozy Cook's Beer Cheese Dip!
+These Homemade Soft Pretzels are one of my girls' favorite snacks and one that I am happy to share!
+We love them with some of our homemade Dijon Mustard, Hot Honey Mustard, or with some Homemade Ranch Dressing, made with our Ranch Dressing Mix and Homemade Mayonnaise or my girl the Cozy Cook's Beer Cheese Dip!

 Other Favorite Snacks From Scratch